The best readers in the world often live successful and highly fulfilled lives.

 - ‘What is your ideal self willing to sacrifice to obtain the desires?’

-Once we recognize how being a good reader influences all other areas of life, we are astounded.
+Once we recognize how being a good reader influences all other areas of life and truly understand all the benefits of reading, we are astounded.
 What can we do to become outstanding readers and thinkers ourselves?

 The eight powerful strategies I am about to present will drastically improve your skill of, and pleasure in, reading.
 To become a good reader is to choose wisdom, self-respect, and self-love.
 Further, not only will you better remember what you have read, but you will be able to communicate ideas more effectively.
 As you engage with others about your learnings, you may even form new nurturing friendships with like-minded people!